Waldo Swiegers is a professional photographer based in Gauteng, South Africa.

 Waldo went on to obtain a degree in Journalism at the University of Pretoria, after he matriculated in 2003.
 He specialised in Journalism and Visual Communication during his student years.
 During this time, he freelanced on a contract basis for Beeld, one of the leading daily newspapers in South Africa.
 This taught him how to work under severe pressure in conditions that often challenged him and his equipment to the extremes.
 He spent an initial 3 years in the fast-paced world of photojournalism freelancing for The Associated Press and several of the country's leading newspapers.

-Waldo has found himself back in press photography, after Sunday Times asked him to shoot for them on a freelance basis in 2013.
-He is a weekly contributor to the news, sport and lifestyle sections of the paper.
-He is also a regular contributor to various South African and international magazines as well as Bloomberg Media.
+Waldo's love of photojournalism saw him return to a newsroom, after Sunday Times asked him to shoot for them on a freelance basis in 2013.
+He worked as a weekly contributor to the news, sport and lifestyle sections of Africa's biggest newspaper until the end of 2016.

-Waldo is available for editorial and advertising commissions.
+Waldo is available for editorial, advertising and commercial commissions.